 Courses in this major:

-Students study the basic legal principles which control modern business transactions.
-Additionally, the course deals with such topics as contracts, agencies, employment, negotiable instruments, property, sales, and business relations with government.
+Students study the basic legal principles that control modern business transactions.
+Additionally, the course deals with such topics as contracts, agencies, employment, negotiable instruments, property, sales and business relations with government.

 Students will learn how to interpret basic statistics in order to aid in the decision-making process.
 Examples from research studies will be employed to help the student comprehend how various statistics can be used to make decisions about real life problems in the workplace and in society.